 A friendly B&B with simple rooms.
 The dining and communal areas give a warm ambience and are ideal for travellers to sit, relax and meet others.
 It is located two blocks from the main avenue on a fairly quiet residential street and very close to the supermarket.

 Del Glaciar Libertador

-A centrally located albergue ideal for backpackers or couples (in the private rooms) who are looking for a bed and the flexibility to prepare meals or eat out depending on budget.
+A centrally located albergue ideal for backpackers or couples who are looking for a bed and the flexibility to prepare meals or eat out depending on budget.
 Located on the main avenue it's convenient for restaurants, cafes and shops and six blocks from the bus terminal.
 The staff are helpful and friendly.

 US$120 for a double room, per night.

-Although El Calafate is fine for a 1 or 2 night stay we suggest if you plan to be in Los Glaciares any longer you stay in El Chalten or one of the estancias closer to the mountains which are more authentic and less touristy.
+El Calafate is great for a one- or two-night stay, but if you're planning to be in Los Glaciares for longer we recommend basing yourself in El Chalten, or one of the authentic estancias closer to the mountains.

 FAQs about hotels in El Calafate